joshwlewis/rfcs/text/0000-hostname-process-types.md

 # Summary

-Process types in the Cloud Native Buildpacks Buildpack specification are less restrictive than the RFC 1123 2.1 host name definition.
+Process types in the Cloud Native Buildpacks buildpack specification are less restrictive than the RFC 1123 DNS label definition.
 Therefore, CNB process types may not be compatible with internet routing or kubernetes resource naming.
-This RFC proposes to restrict CNB process types to meet RFC 1123 2.1 and increase usage compatibility with other CNCF / OSS usage.
+This RFC proposes to restrict CNB process types to meet RFC 1123 and increase usage compatibility with other CNCF / OSS usage.

 # Definitions

-RFC 1123 Requirements for Internet Hosts Section 2.1: The IETF ["Requirements for Internet Hosts" RFC](https://datatracker.ietf.org/doc/html/rfc1123#section-2.1) describes the syntax for host names on the internet.
+**RFC 1123**: The IETF ["Requirements for Internet Hosts" RFC](https://datatracker.ietf.org/doc/html/rfc1123#section-2.1) describes the syntax for DNS host names, domain names, and labels.
-Kubernetes Resource Names: Many resource names are restricted to RFC 1123, as outlined [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
+**Kubernetes Resource Names**: Many resource names are restricted to RFC 1123, as outlined [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
-Process Types: The name of a process in a Cloud Native Buildpacks result as [described in `launch.toml`](https://github.com/buildpacks/spec/blob/main/buildpack.md#launchtoml-toml).
+**Process Types**: The name of a process in a Cloud Native Buildpacks result as [described in `launch.toml`](https://github.com/buildpacks/spec/blob/main/buildpack.md#launchtoml-toml).

 # Motivation

 The images resulting from CNB builds are often deployed to internet connected environments, where it's useful to connect or manage the image lifecycle with a domain name.

 For example, after building a web service image with Cloud Native Buildpacks, developers might want to expose various processes to the internet like static-assets.myapp.com and api.myapp.com.
-However, process types may currently include `_`, `.`, and/or `[A-Z]`, making process types like `Static_Assets` allowed, but not internet routable -- `Static_Assets.myapp.com` is not a valid domain name.
+However, process types may currently include `_`, making process types like `Static_Assets` allowed, but not internet routable -- `Static_Assets.myapp.com` is not a valid domain name.

 Or, developers might want to manage Kubernetes resources dynamically using process types defined in the resulting image: